 - Widow, Widower, Surviving Divorced Spouse, or Mother (Father)

 - Age 60

 - Ages 50-59 if disabled

-" 5 month waiting period in most cases
+- 5 month waiting period in most cases

 - Any age if caring for the employee's minor or disabled child

-- WIDOW(ER): must be unmarried, unless they remarried after age 60, or after age 50 and they were disabled before remarriage.
+WIDOW(ER): must be unmarried, unless the individual remarried under the conditions outlined below.
 Generally, must have been married to employee for 9 months prior to employee's death.
-Widow(er) can receive an annuity if caring for the employee's child who is under age 18 or disabled. - Age reductions applied to tier I and tier II portions of widow(er)s' annuities awarded before full retirement age.
-See chart on page 43. - DISABLED WIDOW(ER): must be totally disabled and unable to work in any regular employment.
+Widow(er) can receive an annuity if caring for the employee's child who is under age 18 or disabled.

+- Age reductions applied to tier I and tier II portions of widow(er)s' annuities awarded before full retirement age.
+See chart on page 43.

+DISABLED WIDOW(ER): must be totally disabled and unable to work in any regular employment.
 Disability must have begun within 7 years after death of employee or within 7 years after termination of annuity based on caring for employee's child.
-Generally, a 9-month marriage requirement applies. - REMARRIED WIDOW(ER), SURVIVING DIVORCED SPOUSE, AND SURVIVING DIVORCED MOTHER (FATHER): receive tier I only, but payment of a partition amount to a former spouse as part of a property distribution can be made after employee's death. - Surviving divorced spouse must - > be unmarried unless the remarriage was after age 60, or age 50 if disabled. - > have been married to the employee for a period of at least 10 years immediately before the date the divorce became final. - Surviving divorced mother (father) - > can receive an annuity if caring for employee's child who is under age 16 or disabled. - > generally must be unmarried at the time of entitlement.
+Generally, a 9-month marriage requirement applies.

+REMARRIED WIDOW(ER), SURVIVING DIVORCED SPOUSE, AND SURVIVING DIVORCED MOTHER (FATHER): receive tier I only, but payment of a partition amount to a former spouse as part of a property distribution can be made after employee's death.

+- Remarried widow(er) must have remarried - after age 60, or - before age 60 but currently unmarried, or - after age 50 and was entitled to a disabled widow(er) annuity before remarriage. - Surviving divorced spouse must - be unmarried unless the remarriage was after age 60, or age 50 if disabled. - have been married to the employee for a period of at least 10 years immediately before the date the divorce became final. - Surviving divorced mother (father) - can receive an annuity if caring for employee's child who is under age 16 or disabled. - generally must be unmarried at the time of entitlement.
 In this case, 10-year marriage requirement does not apply.